The truth of being in business is that it’s as much about who you know as what you know.

 Now you’re a free agent again, it’s back to step 2 to start a new conversation.
 Keep practicing, and your confidence will grow and grow.

 Want to review what you’ve learned from this article?
 We’ve put together a handy, downloadable cheat sheet of scripts and strategies.

 What Are Your Conversation Tips?

 Conversation is something we all take part in, every day.
 I’d love to hear about how you make the most of conversations, and what you do to be a confident communicator.

 - What strategies do you use for overcoming your nerves in social situations?

 - What questions do use to find out about your conversation partner?

 - What do you do when a conversation hits the wall?

 - What are your top tips for a graceful exit?

-Please go ahead and share your strategies in the comments section.
+Please go ahead and share your strategies on the Envato forum.